TonikaReddyT/edge-ai-suites/metro-ai-suite/sensor-fusion-for-traffic-management/docs/user-guide/Get-Started-Guide.md

 In this section, we describe how to run Metro AI Suite Sensor Fusion for Traffic Management application.

 Metro AI Suite Sensor Fusion for Traffic Management application can support different pipeline using topology JSON files to describe the pipeline topology.
-The defined pipeline topology can be found at [section 4.1 Resources Summary](#41-resources-summary)
+The defined pipeline topology can be found at [Resources Summary](#resources-summary)

 There are two steps required for running the sensor fusion application:
-- Start AI Inference service, more details can be found at [section 4.2 Start Service](#42-start-service)
+- Start AI Inference service, more details can be found at [Start Service](#start-service)
-- Run the application entry program, more details can be found at [section 4.3 Run Entry Program](#43-run-entry-program)
+- Run the application entry program, more details can be found at [Run Entry Program](#run-entry-program)

 Besides, you can test each component (without display) following the guides at [Advanced-User-Guide.md](./Advanced-User-Guide.md#532-1c+1r-unit-tests)